brikis98/yevgeniy-brikman-homepage/_posts/2016-04-25-introducing-gruntwork-up-and-running-aws-2-weeks.md

 Building infrastructure for a software company is much harder than it should be.
 There are so many moving parts and so many concepts to learn.
 How do I build my code?
 How do I deploy it?
 Should I use Docker?
 How do I deploy a Docker container?
 Where should I store database passwords?
 How do I manage SSH keys?
 What do I do when a server goes down?
-How can I be sure I don’t lose data?
+How can I be sure I don't lose data?
 How do I even know that a server is down?
 It seems like there is never enough time to get all of these right and many companies end up scraping their infrastructure together using duct tape and glue.

 This was the problem I set out to solve when I launched [Atomic Squirrel](https://www.atomic-squirrel.net/?ref=ybrikman-gruntwork-announce) last year.
 Along the way, I met Josh Padnick, who was trying to solve the same problem at his company, [Phoenix DevOps](http://www.phoenixdevops.com).
-Our companies began working together and after many months and many happy clients, I’m happy to announce that we are now officially joining forces at a single new company called [Gruntwork]({{ page.gruntwork_url }}).
+Our companies began working together and after many months and many happy clients, I'm happy to announce that we are now officially joining forces at a single new company called [Gruntwork]({{ page.gruntwork_url }}).

 {% include figure.html path=page.thumbnail_path caption="www.gruntwork.io" url=page.gruntwork_url %}

-Gruntwork’s mission is to make it an order of magnitude easier to understand, develop, and deploy software.
+Gruntwork's mission is to make it an order of magnitude easier to understand, develop, and deploy software.
 We've taken the thousands of hours we spent building infrastructure on AWS at Atomic Squirrel and Phoenix DevOps and condensed all that experience and code into pre-built packages that are: